-The table below provides the objectives for UNEP executive direction and management, the 65 expected accomplishments and associated indicators of achievement.
+65. Section A below shows the objectives for UNEP executive direction and management along with expected accomplishments and indicators of achievement.
 The expected accomplishments focus on the leadership in the organization in global environmental agenda setting.
 This includes ensuring first that UNEP work is customer-focused and therefore relevant to its United Nations partners and member States.
-UNEP will show its leadership in promoting coherence on environmental issues in the United Nations system, a building block for global environmental agenda setting.
-Leveraging impact through partnerships and coordinated approaches in the United Nations system is one of the main pillars of the medium-term.
-The expected accomplishments will also focus on strengthening the scientific basis of UNEP activities to ensure credibility as it works towards global environmental agenda-setting and a stronger science-policy interface.
-With human resources as a main foundation of any organization, the expected accomplishments also focus on efficiencies and effectiveness in human resource management.
-Finally, with the Evaluation Office working independently and reporting directly to the Executive Director, the table provides the expected accomplishments and indicators of achievement that show how UNEP will adopt a structured approach to the use of evaluation findings.
+UNEP will show its leadership in promoting coherence on environmental issues in the United Nations system, which constitutes a building block for global environmental agenda setting.
+Leveraging impact through partnerships and coordinated approaches in the United Nations system is a main pillar of the medium-term strategy.
+The expected accomplishments will also focus on strengthening the scientific basis of UNEP work to enable the organization to ensure credibility as it works towards global environmental agenda-setting and a stronger science-policy interface.
+With human resources as a main foundation of any organization, the expected accomplishments also focus on efficiency and effectiveness in human resource management.
+Finally, with the Evaluation Office working independently and reporting directly to the Executive Director, the table provides the expected accomplishments and indicators of achievement that show how UNEP will have a structured approach to the use of evaluation findings.

-A. Objectives for the biennium, expected accomplishments, indicators of achievement and performance measures for the Executive Office
+Objectives for the biennium, expected accomplishments, indicators of achievement and performance measures for the Executive Office